mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 | Get the player view | [System Responsibilities] |
 | Display the view | [User Interface] |

-#### 3.2.3 Change Visability
+#### 3.2.3 Change Visibility

 **What is the Goal of the use case?**
-The goal of "Change visability" is to allow the dm to manually select tiles that are visible on the "player's display" screen.
+The goal of "Change visibility" is to allow the dm to manually select tiles that are visible on the "player's display" screen.
 This keeps unexplored parts of the dungeon hidden from the player, allowing the dungeon master to show the player's what they'll see directly.

 **Who benefits from the result of this use case?**
 This use case benefits Dungeon Master.
 He will gain the ability to control the narrative by controlling what the player's know.
 This maintains the experience for the players.